 If you have a certificate that shows you have previously been diagnosed with COVID-19, you do not need to get a coronavirus test or self-quarantine after you arrive in Finland.
 The certificate should show your name and date of birth, the place and date of issue, and the signature and stamp (or similar verification) of the issuing doctor.
 In this case, recovery from the COVID-19 disease must have taken place less than 6 months ago.

 If the result of your coronavirus test in Finland is positive, a person from the infectious diseases unit of the city you are staying in will call you and give you instructions.

 FINENTRY service is intended for travellers entering Finland, and you cannot get a separate coronavirus test certificate through a test that was booked using the service.
 Before travelling abroad, you can book an appointment at a private healthcare provider and ask for a coronavirus test certificate required for travelling.

-In case the coronavirus test carried out by HUS or Kymsote, you can also download a negative coronavirus test certificate in English for free through Koronatietoni.fi service.
+You can download a negative test result certificate for a coronavirus test that was carried out by HUS, Kymsote, Eksote or the Hospital District of Northern Ostrobothnia free of charge in English on the MyCovidData service.
 The service is intended for Finnish citizens and using it requires strong authentication with electronic banking credentials or mobile ID.

 Available times for FINENTRY testing are updated in the service approx. 7 days beforehand, which means that you can book an appointment a maximum of one week beforehand.

 Yes, a coronavirus test that was booked through FINENTRY service and carried out in Finland is free of charge.